SCLBD/BackdoorBench/backdoorbench_nlp/README.md

 | :------------- |:-------------|:-----|
 | ONION | [test_defense_hiddenkiller.py](./defense/onion/test_defense_hiddenkiller.py), [test_defense_lws.py](./defense/onion/test_defense_lws.py) | [ONION: A Simple and Effective Defense Against Textual Backdoor Attacks](https://arxiv.org/abs/2011.10369) EMNLP 2021 |

+We did not merge the code of ONION into a single file for additional data pre-processing method is required for LWS attack before running the defense.
+Merging the two .py into one will make the code kind of long and tedious.

 ### [Results](#results)